 Used the right way, ChatGPT can be an incredibly useful tool for students, helping with everything from note-taking and research to grammar and citations.
 Keep in mind, though, that the tool is still in development, it may not always provide you with factual information, and it should always be used with caution.

-For more insight into how artificial intelligence can supplement your studies, check out our article on the use of AI in education.
+Discover more of the best AI tools for students, and for more insight into how artificial intelligence can supplement your studies, check out our article on the use of AI in education.